 - For string values, rows that contain those values are found.

 If the full-text search is available on the list, the search is performed at the beginning of words.
 For example, to find all of the documents related to the North Star customer, you can search for no st.

 If full-text search is not available in the list, the search is performed anywhere in the string.
 For example, the search for no returns not only North, but also Gnome.

 Fig. 76.
 Search for a string (full-text search not available)

 When searching for an object by number, you can omit leading zeros.
 For example, to find an order with number 000000010, it is enough to enter 10.

 Fig. 77.
 Search for the Order #000010 document

-But if full-text search is available in the list, you cannot partially omit the zeros.
+But if the full-text search is available on the list, you cannot partially omit the zeros.
 For example, search for 010 does not return any results.